 The diagnosis is made using X-rays or CT examinations as well as clinical assessment showing reduced mobility in the back.

-- Most typical of the x-rays are ossification between four or more consecutive vertebrae in the vertebral column, neck or lower back
+Most typical of X-rays are ossification between four or more consecutive vertebrae in the thoracic spine, neck or lower back.

 Classification criteria (Utsinger- criteria, Reference: Outputs PD, 1985)

 - Continuous calcification along the anterior part of the vertebrae and intervertebral discs, preferably in the thoracic vertebral column.
 The calcifications begin as narrow bands, but usually develop into broad, uneven thicknesses.

 - Continuous calcification along the front of at least two consecutive vertebrae

 - Sidelik (symmetrical) calcifications / ossifications in the tendon attachments behind the heel (Achilles tendon), at kneecaps or elbows.

 Exclusion: Abnormally low intervertebral discs, calcifications based on joints (apophysic joints) that cause rigidity

 Interpretation of the criteria: Point 1: Safe DISH.
 Point 2 + 3: possible DISH